10 Ways to Help Reduce the Noise in an Apartment

 MOVE YOUR FURNITURE AROUND

-Did you know that removing your bed from directly against the wall can help block out the noise?
+Did you know that removing your bed from being directly against the wall can help block out the noise?

 BUY A NOISE CANCELLING MACHINE